mmoomocow/csharp-quiz/README.md

 To ensure I am doing this I will

 * Use efficient code to reduce storage space and resources required
-* Use github CodeQL to check all the code
+* Use github CodeQL to check all the code for quality, old conventions,
 * Check that there are code comments to explain the code

 ## List the components of your program (A)